 A number of expected or unexpected additional power system stability issues relating to system strength could necessitate SSN creation.
 These could include, but are not limited to:

-- System strength-related issues arising on the distribution networks connected to the SSSP's network.
-This is expected to include ensuring correct protection system operation for distribution network equipment and connected plant. - Emerging understanding of power system equipment system strength requirements that may emerge as the Australian electricity system transformation continues at pace and as technological innovation continues.
+• System strength-related issues arising on the distribution networks connected to the SSSP's network.
+This is expected to include ensuring correct protection system operation for distribution network equipment and connected plant.